Spuds/Elk-GeoIP/readme.md

 ##Introduction

 This modification adds the ability to determine the latitude & longitude of a member given their IP address.
 This is commonly referred to as geolocation.
-The mod makes use of the geoip capabilites in nginx.
+The mod makes use of the geoip capabilities in nginx.

 In some instances the IP address will not be found in the installed database, or will have incomplete data.
 In this case the mod will make use of secondary sources to gather its information.